Bored with listening to the same songs on the radio and the TV’s rolling Coronavirus updates, I’ve turned my attention to Podcasts about beer.

 Another prolific podcast during the Crisis is Cabin Fever.
 The host, Eoghan Walsh, interviews guests including brewers, writers and speakers from beer scenes around the world, giving global insight into what’s happening.

-I listen to all of these on Spotify, but they are also available on iTunes and other services.
+I listen to all of Podcasts on Spotify, but they are usually also available on iTunes and other services.

 Let me know of any beer podcasts you recommend in the comments, and I’ll be sure to give them a listen.